sandialabs/faodel/README.md

 - **Pronunciation**: We say *"Fay-oh-Dell"*.

-**Note**: Faodel development takes place in a private repository due to Sandia's
+**Note**: Faodel development ended in 2023 after the goodwitch 1.2306.1
-      software release process.
-The Github repository is only updated when there are minor bug fixes or new release snapshots.
-This message will be updated if/when Faodel is no longer being developed.
+      release.
+This repository is no longer being updated.

 Components
 ----------
 Faodel is composed of multiple libraries: